ngs-doo/revenj/README.md

 ##Getting started:

-Register at [dsl-platform](https://dsl-platform.com/) so you can use the free online compiler.
-You will also need a Postgres instance and a .NET/Mono.
+Setup a Postgres instance and a .NET/Mono.

 Go through the tutorials: